fnca-open-standards/ticket/samples/PA811/readme-PA811-open-ticket-standard-samples.md

 **requstClass** - COMPLEX PROJECT, EMERGENCY, FINAL DESIGN, INSUFFICIENT, PRELIMINARY DESIGN, ROUTINE.

-**outputFormatVersion** - Our output formats are versioned, and we would like to inlcude our parsable/human readable output (pa811AdditionalTicketInformation).
+**outputFormatVersion** - Our output formats are versioned, and we would like to include our parsable/human readable output (pa811AdditionalTicketInformation).

 ### Worksite